jeremy-lilly/MPAS-LTS-Experiments/README.md

 ## Experiments

 For reproducibility, we provide a description of the methodology of each experiment.
-Test cases for each experiment are based off of test case 5 from Williamson et al. and  were generated using [this script](https://github.com/jeremy-lilly/MPAS-Model/blob/local_time_stepping_rebase/testing_and_setup/sw/lts/build_test5.py).
+The meshs used in each test case for each experiment are based off of test case 5 from Williamson et al. and  were generated using [this script](https://github.com/jeremy-lilly/MPAS-Model/blob/local_time_stepping_rebase/testing_and_setup/sw/lts/build_test5.py).

 ### `countRatio` Experiment